Unsung Heroes: Scholarships for Military Spouses

 In some ways, a military spouse is like a backup singer: No matter how capable and talented the front man is, without backup, the music isn’t as good.

-That’s why SNHU’s College of Online and Continuing Education is partnering with Operation Homefront to award scholarships for military spouses.
+That’s why SNHU Online is partnering with Operation Homefront to award scholarships for military spouses.
 By strengthening opportunities for the person who keeps the home fires burning, the whole family benefits.

 “From my personal experience, it’s much harder to hold down the home front, a much harder job as a military spouse than as a military service member,” says Retired U.S. Army Lt.
-Col. Gary Soldato, assistant vice president for Military Initiatives at SNHU College of Online and Continuing Education.
+Col. Gary Soldato, assistant vice president for military initiatives at SNHU Online.

 Soldato says that frequent moves, financial stresses and the responsibility of parenting alone during a spouse’s deployment demand focus and sacrifice; education is often delayed and, too often, there is little respite from the daily grind.